viamrobotics/docs/docs/installation/viam-micro-server-dev.md

 With the dev setup for `viam-micro-server`, you can:

-- Creating a project that combines `viam-micro-server` with one or more modules to produce a new firmware instance with expanded functionality.
+- Create a project that combines `viam-micro-server` with one or more modules to produce a new firmware instance with expanded functionality.
 - Create modules that can integrate with `viam-micro-server` to deliver new opt-in functionality or device support.
 - Work on `viam-micro-server` itself, to add features and fix bugs, or to produce a build for a specific ESP-IDF version or platform for which Viam does not offer a pre-built solution.